FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 there is a *locale context* in the query, either by using the [`entityLocaleEquals`](../filtering/locale.md#entity-locale-equals) filter constraint or the [`dataInLocales`](#data-in-locale) require constraint.

-To select a *allActiveurls* and localized *localization* associated data for the `Brand` entity, use the following query:
+To select an *allActiveUrls* and localized *localization* associated data for the `Brand` entity, use the following query:

 <SourceCodeTabs requires="evita_functional_tests/src/test/resources/META-INF/documentation/evitaql-init.java" langSpecificTabOnly>
 [Getting code and name of the brand](/documentation/user/en/query/requirements/examples/fetching/associatedDataContent.evitaql)